 Figure 3 confirms that the genes identified by the Information Gain algorithm (Table 3) have expression variations consistent with their assigned class.
 We can observe that a group of higher-expressed genes is present in the columns for "Severe asthma," while less expressed genes are found in the control group section (except for RNU6-1336P, where the opposite is true).
 This indicates that the genes described there may be related to asthma.
 However, assessing the reason for this requires further analysis.

-However, we weren’'t satisfied only with the results provided by the Information Gain algorithm and sought another strategy to identify genes with potential biomarker potential.
-Hence, we used the weight distribution (α) derived from the logistic regression model to determine the 20 genes that most positively and negatively impact the classification.
+With the results provided by the Information Gain algorithm we sought a strategy to identify genes with potential to serve as biomarkers.
+Hence, we used the weight distribution (α) derived from the logistic regression model to determine the 20 genes that most positively and negatively impacted classification.

 3.5 Feature selection using Logistic Regression